tonymarma/NamadaSE/README.md

    Ensure that you have Flutter installed on your machine.
 You can download and install Flutter from the official Flutter website if you haven't already done so.

 3. **Open the Project**:
-   Open the project directory in your preferred code editor or IDE.
+   Open the project directory in Android Studio.

 4. **Install Dependencies**:
    Run the following command in the terminal to install the project dependencies: